 The United States takes the sixth place as well, with Chicago O'Hare International Airport.
 Located on the northwest side of Chicago, Illinois, this airport has been termed as the absolute busiest in terms of total numbers of landings and take-offs, which it manages using a total of eight different runaways.
 Originally called Orchard Field Airport, it was renamed in 1949 in honor of the American navy's first ever flying ace, Edward O'Hare, who received a medal of honor and was killed in action during World War II.

-The United States' Los Angeles International Airport follows suit as the fourth busiest airport in the world, having served over 80.9 million passengers in 2016.
+The United States' Los Angeles International Airport follows suit as the fifth busiest airport in the world, having served over 84 million passengers in 2017.
 The airport covers 692 domestic flight patterns to 85 different cities across the US, as well as 928 foreign flight routes to over 60 cities in 34 countries all over the world.
 Currently, there is a multi-billion-dollar program aimed to upgrade the facility, which will culminate in the New Tom Bradley International Terminal Project.
 This endeavor is slated to include new gates capable of accommodating the latest generations of aircraft.

-The second most active airfield is China's Beijing Capital International Airport.
-It is the main focal point of Air China, the People's Republic of China's flagship carrier wing, carrying passengers to more than 120 destinations.
+The world's second busiest airport is China's Beijing Capital International Airport.
+It is the main focal point of Air China, the People's Republic of China's flagship carrier wing, which carries passengers to more than 120 destinations.
 The fact that China Southern Airlines and Hainan Airlines employ the airdrome as their core as well consequently enlarges its traffic even further still.
 In preparation for Beijing's hosting of the Olympics in 2008, a third terminal was opened, the scope of which is second in size only to Dubai International Airport's Terminal Three.
 Beijing Capital International Airport has been second in position since 2010, registering over six hundred thousand take offs and landings in 2012, with this figure not including cargo planes.
-Today, the airport caters to on average over 94.3 million passengers every year.
+Today, the airport caters to on average over 95 million passengers every year.